infoinsights/guardium-snowflake-uc-filter/README.md

 delay of 1 hour between SQL execution and the data being reflected in the tables and in Guardium as a result.

 ## FAQ
-**Q:** Will my policies and reports work the same way?
+### Will my policies and reports work the same way?

-**A:** Yes, with a few exceptions.
+Yes, with a few exceptions.
 As with any universal connector plugin, policy rules related to logging behave the same as if the data was coming from an STAP.
 The same goes with reporting.
 That said, extrusion rules do not work as there is no returned data to inspect.
 Blocking rules (S-GATE/S-TAP terminate) also do not work.

-**Q:** Does this work with AWS, Azure, and GCP instances of Snowflake?
+### Does this work with AWS, Azure, and GCP instances of Snowflake?

-**A:** Yes.
+Yes.
 The schema and connection behaviour for Snowflake are the same across all those cloud service providers.
 You may wish to deploy a Guardium collector in the same region as your snowflake instance to reduce items such as egress costs.

 Have another question?
-Open an issue in this repo and we'll answer and post it here.
+[Open an issue](https://github.com/infoinsights/guardium-snowflake-uc-filter/issues) in this repo and we'll answer and post it here.

 ## Screenshot